 I read Issue One and want more!
 Where’s Issue Two?

-Issue Two will be released in June of 2013.
+Issue Two will be released sometime in 2014, as schedule permits.

 Is DLM a website?